This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Urban Engineering”.

 d) Slow lanes

-Explanation: The HOV (High Occupancy Vehicles) lane optimises the existing roads by allowing vehicles with 2,3 or more occupants to use these lanes exclusively.
-So, it promotes people to use car pools to reach destination faster, reducing number of vehicles on road.
+Explanation: The HOV (High Occupancy Vehicles) lane optimizes the existing roads by allowing vehicles with 2,3 or more occupants to use these lanes exclusively.
+So, it promotes people to use car pools to reach the destination faster, reducing the number of vehicles on road.

 Sanfoundry Global Education & Learning Series – Basic Civil Engineering.